 Rock & Jazz Clinic

-Be sure to check out the complete article in the June 2013 issue of Modern Drummer for additional exercises and insight.
+Be sure to check out the complete article in the May 2012 issue for additional insight and advice.